The platform uses a relational database to store data. Retrieving data can involve

 To mitigate this potential complexity, use the following property to limit join complexity and

-from large join counts, this property should remain unchanged.
+join counts, this property should remain unchanged.

 This property specifies the maximum number of joins the system prefers to do.
 In certain edge